 I always highly recommend travelers to explore the Dubrovnik city walls, a looped wall walk around the perimeter of the city.
 It’s truly one of the most breathtaking views of the Adriatic and gives a great bird’s eye view of the Old Town.
 This is where you’ll get those Dubrovnik postcard shots.
 You can explore the City Walls on your own, or you can go with a historical war guided tour.
 This is the best way to learn about the history of the city from above.

-Game of Thrones Tours in Dubrovnik
+Take a Game of Thrones Tour

 Let’s be honest, probably half of you are COMING to Dubrovnik because of GOT.
 I have to admit that I don’t watch the show, and I do find the Game of Thrones obsession annoying at times.
 It can feel a bit ignorant when some tourists ask, “Do they take down the city walls when Game of Thrones is done filming?” *face palm*